The Third Annual First Voices Festival is coming soon!

 Atlanta, GA 30307

 What Are You? is an exploration of what it means to be multi-racial in America.
 Created and performed by Nicolette Emanuelle, who has roots in the Lumbee tribe of North Carolina, this original production delves into the complexities of racial identity through a blend of movement, music, and personal testimonies.
 Confronting the relentless question “what are you?”
-Nicolette weaves together striking and moving commonalities found in interviews with other multi-racial individuals, highlighting their unique struggles and the beauty of their identities.
+Nicolette and the ensemble weave together striking and moving commonalities found in interviews with other multi-racial individuals, highlighting their unique struggles and the beauty of their identities.
 Click here to learn more about What Are You?

 November 16 & 17, 2024